donald-macritchie/hangman/README.md

 - In the settings tab:
     - Reveal config vars
         - Enter "CREDS" into KEY field
-        - Enter the contents of the creds.json file into teh VALUE field
+        - Enter the contents of the creds.json file into the VALUE field
         - Click "Add"
     - In a new config vars
         - Enter "PORT" into the KEY field